micharbet/CLE/HOWTO.md

 `hh -t tar`  - search for all (successful or not) tar issued in this terminal `hh 06-24`   - search all commands issued on 24th June, regardless the year

+## Searching for help

+CLE can assist you.
+There is help built-in script itself, issue `cle help` to extract those information.
+Basically they are contained in double-hashmark denoted comments.
+It's that somple.
+In case you need more use command `cle doc` that downoads documentation index from git source and offers files (like this one) through menu.
+Files are in .md (markdown) format and are filtered through built-in function (mdfilter) hilighting formatted items.

 ## Keeping CLE fresh